-The REAL Barrymore Family died out in 1823 in England and Maurice Barrymore changed his name when he arrived in the USA.
+The First Barrymore Family died out in 1823 in England and Maurice Barrymore then changed his name from Blyth to Barrymore when he arrived in the USA.
 Click Here for British Barrymore Family members Wikipedia Genealogy

 Bruce Adamson meets Ethel Barrymore from Santa Monica on July 23, 2012.
 Ethel lives on 3rd and Washington about a block from Whitey Bulger used to live.
-Bulger was in same circles as BcA prior to his arrest, no not Bruce!
-We know he worked for FBI as an assassin, yet what about the CIA?
+Bulger was in same circles as BcA prior to his arrest!
+We know "Whitey" worked for FBI as an assassin, yet what about the CIA?
 Did I mention that Ethel was a Dog?
 Click Here to meet Ethel.

 100 Years Since the Great Earthquake of San Francicco -Eleven Years later John Barrymore acted as Saint Assisi.